 In every cloud, there is a silver lining.
-This season over Betis there has certainly been a cloud, but there has been a bright sliver of a silver lining, and that has been Dani Ceballos.
+There has certainly been a cloud over Betis this season, but there’s also been a bright sliver of a silver lining, and that sliver is called Dani Ceballos.

-I have been talking about Dani for a couple of years now and it’s easy to forget that he is still 20 years old.
+I’ve been talking about Dani for a couple of years now and it’s easy to forget that he’s still only 20 years old.
 After a quiet first season in La Liga, Dani has stepped it up this year and has been the shining light, the player with fight, the man of Betis.
 It’s not all been smooth sailing for him in what has been a bleak year for the club and at times he has single-handedly tried to drag the team through a game, quite often to his detriment, but his talent and desire is clearly there for all to see.

-In 2013-14 Real Betis were a club in demise, despite playing Europa League football that same season.
-The club had finished dead last in La Liga, a full 15 points of safety and averaging less than a goal a game.
+In 2013-14 Real Betis were a club in demise, despite playing Europa League football, which like with many clubs caused more harm than good in the end.
+The club finished dead last in La Liga, a full 15 points of safety and averaging less than a goal a game.
 Just before Christmas they sacked Pepe Mel to no avail and now were looking at a miserable future in La Segunda.

 Ceballos has grown and matured hugely since the start of the 2014/15 season.
 In doing so, he became ever more vital to the team, imparting more influence on his fellow players and enshrining himself as a favourite amongst los béticos in the stands, mainly due to his skill and never-say-die attitude.
 At such a tender age, only a special player can march into the starting line-up of a big club and stamp their authority like Ceballos has done.

-More than anything this is what fans love, a player who shows commitment and puts full effort in every game.
+More than anything this is what fans love, a player who shows commitment and puts full effort game-in, game-out.
 His passionate displays of celebration, flamboyant shows of disappointment, and yes at times play-acting, may be thanks to Ceballos’ up-bringing in the flamenco and bull-fighting cradle of Utrera, just South of Seville, the same place where Jose Antonio Reyes hails from.
 All of these special traits have marked Ceballos to the fans as one of their own.

-Ceballos made his first team debut in April 2014 against Real Sociedad, even before he had played for the Betis ‘B’ team.
-By this point in the season, it was common knowledge that Betis would not be competing in La Liga next season and Ceballos was drafted in to gain a bit of experience and provide something new for a team in self-destruct mode.
+Ceballos made his first team debut in April 2014 against Real Sociedad, even before he had played for the Betis B team.
+By this point in the season, it was common knowledge that Betis wouldn’t be competing in La Liga next season and Ceballos was drafted in to gain a bit of experience and provide something new for a team in self-destruct mode.

 In and amongst all the negativity surrounding the club emerged, as La Marca newspaper put it, ‘la nueva perla’ of Betis – the new pearl.
 He took to the pitch wearing number 46 and with his name spelt wrong (reading Ceballo), but put in a performance far beyond his years to water a few dry mouths.
 It has been that way since then, every more evident this season – Ceballos providing hope for a struggling club.